Louisiana Rental Agreement

 Louisiana Landlord Tenant Laws

-• Warranty of Habitability – Louisiana landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Louisiana landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
 Landlords must repair any issues within a reasonable time after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in Louisiana aren’t allowed to repair and deduct, or withhold rent.
+Tenants usually aren’t allowed to repair and deduct, or withhold rent.

 • Evictions – Louisiana landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to quit, depending on the eviction type.
 This means most evictions in Louisiana take between a few days to a few months.